Top 10 Team Building Problem Solving Activities

 Instructions

-• Split the participants into several teams.
+• Split the participants into several groups.

 • Set a time limit for the activity.